 There's no shortage of buyers who would love an Alfa Romeo but have been deterred by any number of practical considerations.
 Reliability, quality and cost per mile have often worked against the Italians in the past, but every objective measure demonstrates that contemporary Alfa models have their house in order.
 The improved Giulietta 2.0 JTDM-2 is an intriguing car insofar as it marries some sassy styling with engineering that most rival manufacturers can only look at and begin to imitate.

-Go for the 150bhp model if you're looking to keep a cap on bills but don't want to miss out on a helping of brio, while the 175bhp TCT version will appeal to those with looser purse strings.
 The overall package may not be as roundly polished as a VW Golf, but it feels a more special ownership experience and you won't get kicked in the wallet for choosing the Giulietta over the Golf.
 So what's stopping you?
 Here's an Alfa that needs no excuses.

 Alfa Romeo Giulietta 2.0 JTDM-2 review by Jonathan Crouch